How do you reduce your inheritance tax liability?

 Think inheritance tax doesn’t apply to you?
 Think again!
-There is a common misconception that inheritance tax affects only the wealthiest, but with rising property prices over the past decade more and more families are being affected, possibly without being aware of it.
+There is a common misconception that inheritance tax affects only the wealthiest, but more and more families are being affected, often without being aware of it.

 What is Inheritance Tax?